Looking for something else?

-NSS Labs Inc., an independent testing firm that tests a variety of security products, has found a number of traditional network firewalls are failing stability tests and contain a programming error that enables an attacker to
+NSS Labs Inc., an independent testing firm that tests a variety of security products, has found a number of traditional network firewalls are failing stability tests and contain a programming error that enables an attacker to easily bypass them.

 The discoveries are significant in that they undermine the false sense of confidence that organizations have had in their firewalls.